htrc/HTRC-Tools-PairtreeToText/README.md

     *                         [pairtreeRootPath]/mdp/pairtree_root/39/01/50/39/68/82/57/39015039688257/39015039688257.zip
     * @param isCleanId True if `htid` represents a 'clean' ID, False otherwise
     *                  (assumed False if missing)
-    * @param metsFileExt The file extension of the associated METS XML file
-    * @param volFileExt The file extension of the volume ZIP file
     * @param codec The codec to use for encoding and decoding the text (implicit)
     * @return The text content of the volume wrapped in Success,
     *         or Failure if an error occurred
     */
-  def pairtreeToText(htid: String, pairtreeRootPath: File, isCleanId: Boolean = false, metsFileExt: String = METS_XML_EXT, volFileExt: String = VOL_ZIP_EXT)(implicit codec: Codec): Try[String]
+  def pairtreeToText(htid: String, pairtreeRootPath: File, isCleanId: Boolean = false)(implicit codec: Codec): Try[String]

   /**
     * Retrieve full text (concatenated pages) from HT volume